michellejlin/lava/README.md

 3. Open up a terminal window and change directories to the main LAVA folder.
 If you downloaded the zip file to your downloads folder this would look something like: `cd /Users/username/Downloads/lava-master/`

-4. Run the install script by typing into the terminal window `python install.py`.
+4. Run the install script by typing into the terminal window `python install.py -i -c`.
 The install script will work for a while and install anything you don't already have on your computer.
 When installation is complete you'll see this message `Installation Complete!
 The only remaining step is to download ANNOVAR and put all of the files into this folder!
 For instructions on how to do this see the README.`

 5. [Download ANNOVAR](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
 This program requires registration with a .edu email, or request for access.
 Once you've recieved access to the annovar download, download and unzip it.
-Then copy and paste all the files inside the ANNOVAR folder into your main LAVA folder.
+Then copy and paste all the files with extension .pl inside the ANNOVAR folder into your main LAVA folder.
+(There is no need to copy example or humandb.)

 That's it!
 Now you're ready to do some longitudinal analysis of minor alleles!